alejo4373/backend-development-bootcamp/session_3.md

 ##### HTTP Status Codes

 HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
-Status codes are divide into 5 categories, below them I listed some of the most common per category:
+Status codes are divided into 5 categories, below them I listed some of the most common per category:

 * 1xx informational response – the request was received, continuing process
 * 2xx successful – the request was successfully received, understood, and accepted
   * `200 OK` The request has succeeded
-  * `201 Created` The requests has succedded and a new resource has been created as a result
+  * `201 Created` The requests has succeeded and a new resource has been created as a result
 * 3xx redirection – further action needs to be taken in order to complete the request
   * `301 Moved Permanently` The URL of the requested resource has been changed permanently.
 The new URL is given in the response.
 * 4xx client error – the request contains bad syntax or cannot be fulfilled